bflaven/deploy-a-streamlit-app-with-heroku/README.md

 # My app is called: tiny-streamlit-dashapp
 heroku git:remote -a tiny-streamlit-dashapp

-# for one change... if you make
+# for any change just type this command
 git add .

 # add a commit with a message